gdevenyi/NeuroAnsible/README.md

 Clone a copy of the repository and run the ansible playbook

-You must have `sudo` access to make chages to the system.
+You must have `sudo` access to make changes to the system.

 Now you can setup the system by running the ansible playbook:

 ```bash
 $ ansible-playbook --ask-become-pass deploy.yml
 ```